Survivor: Guatemala: Reception

 Survivor: Guatemala was met with a mixed reception by fans and critics.
 Particular criticism revolved around the social conduct of runner-up Stephenie LaGrossa, which was seen as a reversal from her heroic behavior in Survivor Palau.
 The gameplay of winner Danni Boatwright also received mixed to negative reception.
-Her strategy of not revealing her gameplay moves to the cameras at any point helped her to go far in the game, but rendered her relatively invisible until the late-game.
+Her strategy of not revealing her gameplay moves to the cameras at any point helped her to go far in the game, but rendered her relatively invisible until late in the game.
 Boatwright ranked placed 27th out of the first 34 winners in a fan poll conducted by Entertainment Weekly in 2017.
 Dalton Ross of Entertainment Weekly ranked this season 33rd out of 40 due to its unlikeable cast.
 In 2014, Joe Reid of The Wire ranked this season 15th out of 27.
 In 2015, a poll by Rob Has a Podcast ranked this season 21st out of 30 with Rob Cesternino ranking this season 13th.
 This was updated in 2021 during Cesternino's podcast, Survivor All-Time Top 40 Rankings, ranking 27th out of 40th.
 In 2020, Survivor fan site "Purple Rock Podcast" ranked this season 23rd out of 40.
 Later that same year, Inside Survivor ranked this season 25th out of 40 saying "it's neither horrible nor amazing.
 There are some great moments, ranging from the dramatic to the comedic.
 But sometimes those moments are forgotten due to what is relatively mediocre gameplay."
+In 2024, Nick Caruso of TVLine ranked this season 38th out of 47.